Department of Mathematics and Systems Analysis

 Mathematical Statistics and Data Science

-The research group in Mathematical Statistics and Data Science studies advanced methods and models for analysing and representing data.
-We employ probability theory and stochastic processes to rigorously model uncertainty and randomness, and abstract and linear algebra to understand the structure of statistical models and the relationships between their parameters.
+We study mathematical methods and models for analyzing and representing data.
+Our research combines probability theory and stochastic processes with abstract and linear algebra to understand uncertainty, randomness, and the structure of statistical models.

 Members